Eligibility and What Is Funded

 Project brief.
 Write a one-paragraph description of your project.

 Project goals.
 State three concrete goals for your project.
 For example, but not limited to: What do you hope to accomplish professionally?
-Who would you like to reach?
 What does your project communicate?
-What will make your project personally satisfying?
+What will make it personally satisfying?
+Why does this project belong in the Festival of the Arts?

 Budget.
 We want a ballpark estimate of your expenses and resources.
 Give us an estimate of the cost of each material, but you don’t need to itemize each nail and bolt.
+You will upload your budget via the online application.
 Download sample budgets for performance and visual arts.

 Because we may not be able to give you the full amount requested, we want to know what other sources of funding you have, including department funding, other grants, your own money, and in-kind goods and services (those for which you don’t need to pay, such as rehearsal space, donated supplies, volunteer labor).
 Please be clear whether the income or resources are confirmed or unconfirmed.